wustl-data/wustl-data.github.io/docs/modules/testing/Assignment 4.md

 :::

+### IMPORTANT:

+I will be looking at your git histories to track your methodology as your repo progresses.
+You do not have to do the steps in order, but you do need to follow the red-green-refactor methodology. **Include commits at each red-green-refactor step.**

+🔴 - Write a test for a new behavior of your code

+🟢 - Write the bare mimimum amount of code to make your test pass

+✅✅✅ - Refactor as many times as necessary, in small chunks, keeping your tests green.
+Commit after each refactoring.

+As a courtesy, try to only perform commits at each step.
+Use the "staging" tree (using `git add`) to manage your files and changes as much as possible between these commits.
+If you end up with a lot of stray commits, look up how to do a `rebase` or `squash` with your commits.
+I may ask you to resubmit the assignment if your git history is hard to track.

 1. **10 points** - Refactor `test_median_by_undergrad_no_data` and `test_median_by_undergrad_single_major` into a single test using the following process:
     1. Configure the tests to use the `survey` fixture in `conftest.py`.